calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 # [PostgreSQL](https://docs.vapor.codes/3.0/postgresql/getting-started/)

-Open your terminal and run `brew install postgres && brew services start postgres`.
+Open your terminal and run `brew tap homebrew/services && brew install postgres && brew services start postgres`.
 This will install and boot Postgres.
 Postgres will subsequently boot whenever you login, so you shouldn't have to start it again.

 We also need to create the database our app will connect to.
 You can do this by running `createdb <NAME>` in your terminal.
 I will name it `chatter` to match the name of the application.